jayphelps/ember-relay/README.md

     // Example using Relay.
     // This code is deceptively simple.
 Even though we wrote the code as if
     // these calls are synchronous, in reality, Relay knows you can't find the
-    // tweets until the User has been loaded.
+    // tweets until the User has been loaded because you told it so!
     usingRelay: function () {
         var relay = Relay.create(this);